Afnanksalal/ShareX-Server-PHP/README.md

 ## 💁‍♀️ How to use

 - download the `index.php` file and upload it to your webserver
-- create a directory named `u` in the root directory
+- create a directory named `images` in the root directory
 - edit the variables below, inside the `index.php` file:

  `$your_domain_url = 'https://yourdomainhere.com/';`